jonas-peeters/EasyScoreboards/README.md

 ![Styles](https://github.com/byYottaFLOPS/EasyScoreboards/blob/master/screenshots/screenshot3_styles.png?raw=true)

 ### Other

+    Using placeholders that require a custom scoreboard for every player while using some that require a lot of updating should be done with care on large servers because this will be very CPU intensive.

 `%PLAYERNAME%` will be replaced with the name of the player who sees the scoreboard

 `%PLAYERBALANCE%` will show the balance of the player, if you have installed an economy plugin, that uses the Sponge Economy API

+`%PLAYERBALANCEWRAP%` will show the balance of the player in a parsed style like *1.2k* or *34.5m*

-    Please note that the usage of `PLAYERBALANCE` will give you
-    an error in the console on 1.8 because the economy API is not implemented in this version.
+    Please note that the usage of `%PLAYERBALANCE%` and `%PLAYERBALANCEWRAP%` will give you an error in the console on 1.8 because the economy API is not implemented in this version.

 `%ONLINECOUNT%` will be replaced with the number of online players

-    Using "PLAYERNAME"/"PLAYERBALANCE" together with "ONLINECOUNT"
-    is not recommended for large servers because it has to compute a new scoreboard for every player if a player leaves or joines

 `%COUNTDOWN%` will be replaced with the time left of the countdown.
 The time is wrapped into hours, minutes and seconds.